HomelessPhD/AR_Puzzles/PZL3/README.md

 The programing language ERLang came from Sweden (? that fact was mentioned by the AR developer in discord).
 Sweden is the part of Scandinavian countries - one of those drawn on the pic5.
 So erlang or .erl could be the answer to pic5.

+Very interesting fact about some of the Tiamat puzzles - he used the chess references several times already (meaning in puzzles that has been solved know to have chess references).
+Some one noticed here very interesting thing - keys are 4 char string same as most moves in chess notation, and the map shows Scandinavia.
+There is a move caled "Scandinavian Defence": [***e4d5***](https://www.chess.com/openings/Scandinavian-Defense) .
+Elegant, logical and simple (in some sense) answer.

+Now

-Finally, i'd consider the next keys here: `scan, port, 1984, silo, loki, nord, " dns", luck, free, lang, .erl, from, ...`
+Finally, i'd consider the next keys here: `scan, port, 1984, silo, loki, nord, " dns", luck, free, lang, .erl, from, e4d5,  ...`

 ## 6-th key
 ![6-th key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL3/pics/6.png )